6 Marketing Management Philosophies with Examples

 The 6 Marketing Concepts with Examples: Defining

-So far we understood, the six marketing concepts have evolved so far, let’s understand each marketing philosophy in detail with examples.
+So far we understand, the six marketing concepts have evolved so far, let’s understand each marketing philosophy in detail with examples.

 Production Concept